mok3bat/DataDevQuest/DDQ2025-01_Basic/README.md

-# 🧠 DataDevQuest 2025-01: Generate PDF Using REST API by Changing Parameter (Intermediate)
+# 📄 DataDevQuest 2025-01: Generate PDF Using REST API (Beginner)

-This project is a solution to the [DataDevQuest 2025-01 challenge](https://datadevquest.com/ddq2025-01-generate-pdf-using-rest-api-by-changing-parameter-intermediate/).
+This repository contains a simple Python solution to the [DataDevQuest 2025-01 Beginner Challenge](https://datadevquest.com/ddq2025-01-generate-pdf-using-rest-api-beginner/)

-The goal: **Generate multiple Tableau dashboard PDFs by dynamically changing parameter values** via REST API or direct URL manipulation — and merge them into one PDF.
+The goal: **download a Tableau dashboard as a PDF using the Tableau Cloud** via REST API.

 ---